 I suggest getting an app or an online device that will do this for you.
 When I was losing weight, I used MyNetDiary (free version–Loved it!), which was nice because you can set your weight loss goals, log your food and exercise and it saves frequently used items so you don’t have to search every time.
 It tracks your progress for you–very rewarding.
 I logged EVERYTHING I ate in this app.
 Everything.
 My goal with eating for weight loss is “How can I eat as much as humanly possible and still lose weight?”
 And the answer is make healthier switches.
-There were a few days that I went to bed starving, and the first month was the most difficult.
-But, once my body adjusted to a normal amount of food, I was able to keep this up for the full 6 months.
+There were a few days that I went to bed hungry (I was craving junk), which made the first month was the most difficult.
+But, once my body adjusted to the healthy options and a normal amount of food, I was able to keep this up for the full 6 months.
 I ate a lot of pickles (0 calories).

 Wear a pedometer.

 Every extra step seems worth it when you wear a pedometer.
 I started with the $5 ones from Walmart, but now use a FitBit Zip.
 I love it because it has an online component where I can log my workouts, my meals, track my steps and see my progress.
 Aim for 10,000 steps a day, the more you do, the better chance you have to lose extra weight.
 There were nights before I went to bed that I’d jog in place just to get to 10,000 steps–yes, my family thought I was crazy.
 And they were right, crazy dedicated.